AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-basic-troubleshooting.md

 ---
 # Basic troubleshooting {#id1821I0Y0G0A}

-While working with AEM Guides, you could encounter errors while publishing or opening your document.
-Such errors could be in the DITA map, topic, or in AEM Guides process itself.
+While working with Adobe Experience Manager Guides, you could encounter errors while publishing or opening your document.
+Such errors could be in the DITA map, topic, or in xperience Manager Guides Guides process itself.
 This section provides information about how to access and parse information in the output generation log file.
 Also, if your DITA topic is too large, then you might see the JSP compilation error.
 This section also provides information about how to resolve the JSP compilation error.

 ## View and check the log file {#id1822G0P0CHS}